codefresh-io/docs.codefresh.io/_docs/single-sign-on/team-sync.md

 %} -->

-## Select SSO method for individual users
+## Select SSO provider for individual users

-In addition to setting a default provider for your account, you can select a different provider for each user if so required.
+You can override the default SSO provider if set for your account, with a different SSO provider for specific users if so required.
 * New users
   If you have an SSO provider selected as the default, that provider is automatically assigned to new users, added either manually or via team synchronization.